Why do you believe that there will be a literal millennial period, of 1,000 years, after Jesus returns?

 I believe that the Day of the Lord period will not last merely one day or even one year but, additionally, will continue throughout the entire Millennium after Jesus returns.
 There are several reasons why I believe this to be the case—too numerous to list here, although I will give three.

 Firstly, 2 Peter 3:7 indicates that "the present heavens and earth are reserved for fire, being kept for the day of judgment and destruction of ungodly men."
 This is a direct reference to the single day of the white throne judgment, when the present earth and sky will flee from the presence of God, and all those (unsaved) standing before Him will be judged and destroyed (Revelation 20:11-15).
-I believe it is quite plausible that this entire universe will be thrown into the lake of fire.
+I believe it is quite plausible that this entire universe will be thrown into the lake of fire, which most likely exists in another dimension that cannot be seen.
 The "Day of Judgment" will be the final day of the "Day of the Lord" period.

 Secondly, 2 Peter 3:8 continues, "With the Lord a day is like a thousand years, and a thousand years are like a day."
 A couple of verses later, Peter reiterates the Day of the Lord concept, initially by noting that it will come like a thief.
 Many of the ungodly, who will be resurrected and destroyed forever at the end of the Millennium (on the Day of Judgment), will be those for whom the Day of the Lord initially will come like a thief (just as Paul indicated in 1 Thessalonians 5:2, referring to these oblivious unbelievers).